-Government and Politics
+Politics

-There is a one-hour paper in Government and Politics, which does not require any prior knowledge of political concepts and which tests aptitude for the subject.
+There is a one-hour Politics paper, which does not require any prior knowledge of political concepts and which tests aptitude for the subject.

 This is a comprehension - based paper in which candidates are provided with a brief extract containing political concepts (where terminology is clearly explained) and are asked a series of questions based upon that passage.
 This is intended to test the ability to draw the correct inferences from the information provided and the ability to construct a well written argument.
 There will be one open-ended question, which is related to the passage, which will require candidates to think about an issue for themselves and construct a balanced argument to express their own opinion.